 Fold a piece of gauze and place it (tightly) over the bleeding area.
 Bite down on the gauze for 15 minutes; if bleeding continues, make an appointment with your dentist.

 Your local orthodontist will remain open during self-isolation.
 Things will not be the same.
-You may only see the orthodontist or one of the office team for essential or emergency treatments only.
-All other issues are dealt with online or by way of a phone call.
-Most issues can be temporarily sorted at home with instruction, others must be done immediately.
+You may only visit the office team for essential or emergency treatments only.
+All other issues are easy to fix online or by way of a phone call with instructions.
+Others are immediately done in the office.
 You will have to wait longer for an appointment in any regard.

 - Stay in your car until called.
 Announce your arrival by calling the office.
 Your dentist will likely have a dedicated number.